luxonis/depthai-experiments/sdk/sdk-fast-depth/README.md

-## [Gen2] FastDepth on DepthAI
+## FastDepth

-This example shows an implementation of [FastDepth](https://github.com/dwofk/fast-depth) on DepthAI in the Gen2 API system.
+This example shows an implementation of [FastDepth](https://github.com/dwofk/fast-depth) using DepthAI SDK.
 Blob is created with ONNX from [PINTO's Model ZOO](https://github.com/PINTO0309/PINTO_model_zoo/tree/main/146_FastDepth), which is then converted to OpenVINO IR with required flags and converted to blob.

 There are two available blob's for different input sizes: